W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 ⁵God’s Mind does not create with retribution.
 ⁶God does not hold your ‘evil’ deeds against you.
 ⁷Is it likely that God would hold your ‘evil’ deeds against me?
-⁸Be very sure that you recognise how utterly impossible the assumption that God would hold your ‘evil’ deeds against you is, and how entirely the assumption that God would hold your ‘evil’ deeds against you arises from projection.
+⁸Be very sure that you recognize how utterly impossible the assumption that God would hold your ‘evil’ deeds against you is, and how entirely the assumption that God would hold your ‘evil’ deeds against you arises from projection.
 ⁹The kind of error that God would hold your ‘evil’ deeds against you, is responsible for a host of related errors, including the belief that God rejected Adam and forced Adam out of the Garden of Eden.
 ¹⁰It is also why you may believe from time to time that I am misdirecting you.
 ¹¹I have made every effort to use words that are almost impossible to distort, but it is always possible to twist symbols around if you wish.